 - When a claim involves an employee of the College other than a faculty member, the investigation will typically be assigned to a Co-Director of Human Resources.
 The Title IX Coordinator may delegate responsibility for the investigation to another member of the professional staff or person or persons authorized by the College as appropriate.
 Any corrective action toward a member of the professional staff will be based on standard College procedures.
 The College, in its sole discretion, makes disciplinary decisions.

-- Student complaints about a faculty member or another employee of the College will be reviewed by either the Vice Provost (in the case of a faculty member) and the Director of Student Rights and Responsibilities or a Co-Director of Human Resources (in the case of an employee).
+- Student complaints about a faculty member or another employee of the College will be reviewed by either the Vice Provost (in the case of a faculty member) and the Title XI Coordinator and the Director of Student Rights and Responsibilities or a Co-Director of Human Resources (in the case of an employee).

 - Faculty or staff complaints about a student will be reviewed by the Vice President for Student Life and Dean of Students.
 The judicial procedures for sexual harassment grievances are outlined in the Student Code of Conduct.

-- Student complaints about other students will be reviewed and investigated per the Sexual Misconduct and Relationship Policy by the Director of Student Rights and Responsibilities.
+- Student complaints about other students will be reviewed and investigated per the Sexual Misconduct and Relationship Policy by the Title XI Coordinator and Director of Student Rights and Responsibilities.
 The judicial procedures for sexual harassment grievances are outlined in the Student Code of Conduct.

 During the course of an investigation, the individual conducting the investigation may consult with or notify the College President; the Provost; the Vice President of College Life/Dean of the College; the Co-Director of Human Resources; the Executive Director of Public Safety; and/or another administrator or outside legal counsel as appropriate.

 Confidentiality will be maintained throughout the investigation to the extent practical and consistent with the College’s need to undertake a full and impartial investigation.
 Only those with a business need-to-know will be involved in the investigation.